Updated: 9/15/22 | September 15th, 2022

-That said, you’re still unlikely to have a problem.
-All those incidences I talked about?
-All involved people breaking the ironclad “No Dar Papaya” rule and either having something valuable our or walking alone late at night in areas they shouldn’t have.
-Don’t break the rule!
-This could have happened to me anywhere in the world where I didn’t follow the safety rules you’re supposed to that help you minimize risk.
+That said, you’re still unlikely to have a problem in Colombia.
+All those incidents I talked about?
+All involved people breaking the ironclad “no dar papaya” rule and either having something valuable out or walking alone late at night in areas they shouldn’t have.
+So don’t break the rule!
+(Of course, this could have happened anywhere in the world where I didn’t follow the safety rules that help minimize risk.)

 But, also know, if you do get into trouble, Colombians will help you out.
-From my hostel owner to the cops to the people who sat with me when it happened to the random guy in the hospital who gave me chocolate, it turns out, you can always depend on the kindness of strangers.
-They made a harrowing experience a lot easier to deal with.
+From my hostel owner to the cops to the people who sat with me when it happened to the random guy in the hospital who gave me chocolate, they made a harrowing experience a lot easier to deal with.
+It turns out that you can sometimes depend on the kindness of strangers.

 I’m not going to let this freak incident change my view of such an amazing country.
-I’d go back to Colombia the same way I’d get in a car after a car accident.
+I’d go back to Colombia the same way I’d get in a car after an accident.
 In fact, I was terribly upset to leave.
 I was having an amazing time.
-I still love Bogota.
+I still love Bogotá.
 I still have plans to go back to Colombia.
-I have more positive things to write about this.
+I have more positive things to write about it.

 You can’t get complacent.
-You can’t stop following the rules.
+You can’t stop following the safety rules.